bpleines/compute-video-demo-ansible/README.md

 ansible-playbook google-next-demo.yml
 ```

-And this  playbook cleans it up:
+And this playbook cleans up all provisioned resources:
 ```
 ansible-playbook cleanup.yml
 ```